loopofficial/loopofficial/README.md

 # Welcome to Loop's GitHub 👋

 ## 🚀 About Me
-I'm Loop, the esteemed Director of Cyber Security at Skyline Hosting.
-With extensive experience in safeguarding digital landscapes, I specialize in innovative cybersecurity solutions.
-My mission is to fortify the web, one line of code at a time.
+I'm Loop, with extensive experience in safeguarding digital landscapes.
+I specialize in innovative cybersecurity solutions, with a mission to fortify the web, one line of code at a time.

 ## 🛠 Skills
 - Cybersecurity Analysis & Strategy